fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 }
 ```

-The gauge will look like as shown below:
+The gauge will look as shown below:

 {% embed_chart gauges-and-widgets-angular-example-16.js %}

 Click [here](http://jsfiddle.net/fusioncharts/VbvM4/) to edit the above chart.

-## Configure the radius and the rear extension
+## Configure the Radius and the Rear Extension

 By default, the gauge automatically configures the radius of the dial.
 However, you can also explicitly specify the radius for the dial, as well as the rear extension (extension on the opposite side), using the following attributes: